jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

   > This list can be set via the `VisibleButtons` property of Dashboard State.

-- **Quick Search** - a textbox that runs a simple text search across all visible columns (using the Quick Search) function
+- **Quick Search** - a simple text search across all visible columns (using the Quick Search Function)

   > This can be hidden via the `ShowQuickSearchInHeader` property of Dashboard State.

-2. **Dashboard Header** - T
+- **Configure Dashboard Button** - button on the right hand side of the Dashboard Header which opens the Dashboard popup, facilitating the management of Tabs and Visible Buttons.

 ## Toolbars
-Blah
+bsss

 ## UI Elements
 Dasbhoard includes the following UI Elements:

-- **Popup** - Allows you to perform a Dasbhoard operation on selected columns.
-Will show what the new value for each selected cell will be and also whether any cell validation rules will be broken as a result of the update.
+- **Popup** - Enables

 - **Toolbar** - Enables Dasbhoard to be performed - and to provide both an existing column value or a new one.